Creighton Bluejays men's basketball: Arkansas fiasco

 On April 2, 2007, Altman announced that he would become the head coach for the Arkansas Razorbacks, in a deal that was rumored to be a five year, $1.5 million per year contract.
 Only one day later he had a change of heart and returned to Omaha and his team at Creighton, citing family reasons.
 Altman never again reached the NCAA Tournament at Creighton even though his teams would continue to post 20 win seasons.

 The 2007–08 team finished the season 22–11, but would lose in the quarterfinals of the MVC tournament.
 The Bluejays received an invitation to the NIT where they defeated Rhode Island before losing to Florida.
 The 2009 Bluejays shared the MVC regular season title and was led by Booker Woodfox.
 Despite the Bluejays gaudy 26–7 record, a loss to Illinois State in the semifinals of the MVC Tournament led to another trip to the NIT where they would lose in the second round to Kentucky.
 The 2009–10 team would be Altman's last, finishing 18–16.
 Dana Altman accepted the head coaching position at Oregon shortly after the season ended.

-Creighton's all-time winningest coach with 327 wins, Dana Altman was the only coach in MVC history to lead his school to seven straight years of improved records.
+Creighton's second winningest coach with 327 wins, Dana Altman was the only coach in MVC history to lead his school to seven straight years of improved records.
 Altman won three MVC regular-season titles, six MVC Tournament crowns, and led his troops to 13 consecutive postseason bids.